afnancodebase/project-based-learning/README.md

-# Project Based Learning
+Project-Based Learning: A Curated List of Programming Tutorials This repository offers a comprehensive collection of programming tutorials designed for aspiring software developers.
+Through hands-on projects, you'll gain practical experience by building applications from scratch, covering a wide range of programming languages and technologies.

-A list of programming tutorials in which aspiring software developers learn how to build an application from scratch.
-These tutorials are divided into different primary programming languages.
-Tutorials may involve multiple technologies and languages.
+To embark on your learning journey, simply fork this repository.
+For detailed contribution guidelines, please refer to

-To get started, simply fork this repo.
-Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+CONTRIBUTING.md.

 ## Table of Contents: